c88tm/ICG2020_Final/Readme.md

 ![Blender logo](https://download.blender.org/branding/blender_logo_socket.png)

 Blender is a free open source 3D modeling tool.
-Its has powerful features and script-like UI to build things with.It also comes with a command line mode, which enables me to render images in gui-less environments such as CSIE workstation.
+Its has powerful features and script-like UI to build things with.
+It also comes with a command line mode, which enables me to render images in gui-less environments such as CSIE workstation.

 I once considered using unity, but since all I need is some physic simulation, Unity would be an overkill for me.